Textile: Fibre properties

-Certain properties of synthetic fibers, such as their diameter, cross section, and color, can be altered during production.
+Certain properties of synthetic fibres, such as their diameter, cross section, and colour, can be altered during production.

-Cotton: Cotton has a long history of use in the clothing due to its favorable properties.
-This fiber is soft, moisture-absorbent, breathable, and is renowned for its long durability.
+Cotton: Cotton has a long history of use in the clothing due to its favourable properties.
+This fibre is soft, moisture-absorbent, breathable, and is renowned for its long durability.

 Blends (blended textiles)

-Fabric or yarn produced with a combination of two or more types of different fibers, or yarns to obtain desired traits.
+Fabric or yarn produced with a combination of two or more types of different fibres, or yarns to obtain desired traits.
 Blending is possible at various stages of textile manufacturing.
 Final composition is liable for the properties of the resultant product.
-Natural and synthetic fibers are blended to overcome disadvantage of single fiber properties and to achieve better performance characteristics and aesthetic effects such as devoré, heather effect, cross dyeing and stripes pattern etc. Clothing woven from a blend of cotton and polyester can be more durable and easier to maintain than material woven solely from cotton.
+Natural and synthetic fibres are blended to overcome disadvantage of single fibre properties and to achieve better performance characteristics and aesthetic effects such as devoré, heather effect, cross dyeing and stripes pattern etc. Clothing woven from a blend of cotton and polyester can be more durable and easier to maintain than material woven solely from cotton.
 Other than sharing functional properties, blending makes the products more economical.

 Union or Union fabrics is the 19th century term for blended fabrics.
 While it is no longer in use.
 Mixture or mixed cloth is another term used for blended cloths when different types of yarns are used in warp and weft sides.